operand/agency/docs/README.md

 ]
 ```

-Notice that each action lists the fully qualified `id` of the agent in the
+Notice that each action lists the `id` of the agent in the `"to"` field, the
-`"to"` field, the docstring of the action's method in the `"thoughts"` field,
+docstring from the action's method in the `"thoughts"` field, and each argument
-and each argument along with its type in the `"args"` field.
+along with its type in the `"args"` field.

 So a person using the web app UI can invoke the `list_files` action on
-`"Host.DemoSpace"` with the following syntax:
+`"Host"` with the following syntax:

 ```
-/list_files to:Host.DemoSpace directory_path:/app
+/list_files to:Host directory_path:/app
 ```

 This will send the `list_files` action to the `Host` agent who will (after being
-granted permission) return the results back to `"Dan.WebApp.DemoSpace"`
-rendering it to the web user interface as a message.
+granted permission) return the results back to the web user interface as a
+message.

 ## Broadcast vs Point-to-Point Messaging

-Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:`
+Note the use of the `id` of `Host` used with the `to:` field.
-field.

-If we omit the `to:Host.DemoSpace` portion of the command above, the message
+If we omit the `to:Host` portion of the command above, the message
 will be broadcast, and any agents who implement a `list_files` action will
 respond.